smariotti/Valheim/TrophyHuntMod/Package/README.md

 - Minor fix for presenting trophy, biome and all-biome bonus data to the backend in proper order

 v0.10.13
-- Fixed `/showpath` command, which I somehow completely removed from the command list
+- Fixed `/showpath` command, which I somehow completely removed from the command list^^
 - Added score update after biome bonus calculation and data-send to tracker
 - Fixed numerous bugs in Trophy Pacifist
   - Only Wood Arrows are craftable in-inventory, all other arrows require their Vanilla workbench and level